Springer Nature’s subscription journals are compatible with the vast majority of funders’ open access and self-archiving policies.

 A small number of Springer Nature titles do not offer a Gates-compliant publication option:

-- Nature, the Nature-branded research titles (excluding Nature Communications do not offer an immediate (gold) open access option.
+- Nature, the Nature-branded research and review titles (excluding Nature Communications do not offer an immediate (gold) open access option.
+Creative Commons licences are occasionally used for specific types of papers in the Nature Research titles at the editor's discretion: please see our Creative Commons licences policy.

 - Certain society-owned and external partner journals published by Springer Nature also do not offer an immediate OA option.
 For details of the OA status of individual titles see the latest price list.